How to Choose the Best Cat Food for a Healthy Coat

 A cat generally takes care of its fur by self-grooming.
 A luscious, silky, smooth fur is the perfect indicator of the cat being healthy and well taken care of.
 However, the main contributing factor to a healthy coat is the diet of a cat.
-If you feel like your feline’s coat is losing its shine or becoming flaky and dry, it means that your feline friend is not getting the nutrition it needs.
+If you notice that your feline’s coat is losing its shine or becoming flaky and dry, it means that your cat is not getting the nutrition it needs.

 Compared to dogs, cats need more protein, complex carbohydrates and healthy fats to ensure their coats remain shiny and luscious.
 Try to replace your kitty’s diet with higher quality cat food if you realize their fur is starting to dull.

 When it comes to gaining healthy fur from diet, it is best to ensure that the food encompasses nutrients such as protein, vitamin A, vitamin B, vitamin D, vitamin E, iron, calcium and iodine.
 These nutrients help, not only to reduce the shedding of cat’s fur but also ensure the coat stays shiny and the body stays healthy.

 For those with older cats, it would be advisable to help brush your cat’s fur.
 Sometimes, when a cat gets older, they may find it hard to reach certain spots, thus leaving behind dead hairs that may in turn, make the cat’s coat look dull.
 By brushing the cat’s hair regularly, you can help brush the spots unreachable by the cat and also ensure that their coat stays healthy and shiny.

 Supplementing an older cat’s diet with omega-3 is also a good step to take to improve the cat’s coat to look healthier.
 Consult your vet before adding it to their meal and do not use it directly on your cat’s fur.